 The Evidence-Based Health Benefits of Ginseng

-Ginseng has been known to provide energy, manage blood sugar and body weight, reduce stress, enhance working memory, support immunity, improve skin conditions, and boost physical, mental and sexual performances
+Ginseng is known to provide energy, help manage blood sugar and body weight, reduce stress, enhance working memory, support immunity, improve skin conditions, and boost physical, mental, and sexual performance.

 Ginseng contains two significant compounds: ginsenosides and gintonin.
 These compounds complement one another to provide health benefits.